-The downside to this is there is no inflation protection.
+The downside to this is that there is no inflation protection.
 Those receipts will lose their purchasing power over time, but I don’t see you saving receipts for 20 years and then using them.
-This is an emergency fund, hopefully, it never needs to be touched, but with this strategy you could keep access to a portion of your funds.
+This is an emergency fund, hopefully, it never needs to be touched, but with this strategy, you could keep access to a portion of your funds.

-The best part is that you can reimburse yourself for medical expenses in ANY year, as long as you have the receipt and you had as HSA open in the year of the expense.
+The best part is that you can reimburse yourself for medical expenses in ANY year, as long as you have the receipt and you had an HSA open in the year of the expense.

-You can’t double dip, meaning in the above scenario, if you took a tax deduction for the medical expenses you can’t try to use that same expense to pull from your HSA in the future.
+You can’t double-dip, meaning in the above scenario, if you took a tax deduction for the medical expenses you can’t try to use that same expense to pull from your HSA in the future.
 This is rather difficult to do since your medical costs need to exceed 2% of your AGI, and you also need to itemize your deductions for you to be able to deduct medical expenses.

-After 65 Stealth IRA
+AFTER 65 STEALTH IRA

 Someone dubbed this the “Stealth IRA,” and I think it is a pretty awesome name, so I am using it here as well.